hezamu/vaadincanvas/README.md

 Sources are available here, and you can download the add-on package from the [Vaadin add-on Directory](https://vaadin.com/addon/canvas).

 ## Compatibility
-This add-on is compatible with Vaadin 7 RC2 and up.
+This add-on is compatible with Vaadin 7.
 A canvas add-on for Vaadin 6 is available [here](https://vaadin.com/addon/canvaswidget).

 ## Installation
 To install the add-on to your Vaadin project just copy the JAR file from [Vaadin Directory](https://vaadin.com/addon/canvas), and compile your widgetset (more details [here](https://vaadin.com/directory/help/using-vaadin-add-ons)).